jordymeow/ai-engine/readme.txt

 Report security vulnerabilities through the [Patchstack Vulnerability Disclosure Program](https://patchstack.com/database/vdp/9e5fbbbc-964a-4204-8bc0-198f21284efd).

 == Changelog ==

+= 3.8.2 (2026/09/25) =
+* Add: Connect an AI assistant card in the MCP settings, which checks the host, guides you through Claude, ChatGPT or Claude Code step by step, and confirms the connection works.
+* Add: The license section now names the actual problem (server unreachable, not activated on this site, expired) instead of an unknown error, and lets you copy the diagnosis for support.
+* Update: The MCP settings and the readme now state that connections are direct, with no relay, no fee or cap, and credentials staying on the site.
+* Fix: A site that cannot reach the license server no longer hangs the admin for minutes: connection diagnostics run once instead of once per URL, and the license check times out after 20 seconds instead of 45.
+* Fix: MCP connections no longer break when a client, such as ChatGPT, reuses a refresh token that was already replaced.
+* Fix: Chatbots with streaming disabled no longer slide the window up when a reply starts, which hid the Glass header and could make the page jump.
+* Fix: Add-ons now keep their own visitor params as sent; only denied keys are matched by their canonical name and only messages is folded into one key.

 = 3.8.1 (2026/09/24) =
 * Fix: Security: visitors could override a chatbot's or form's model, instructions or environment with renamed parameters.
 Fixed, and the Advisor widget now escapes its output.